2lindell/advent/docs/source.txt

 Understand "lubricant/grease" as the bottled oil.
 Instead of pouring the bottled oil on:
 	now the noun is nowhere;
-	say [M77]"Your bottle is empty and the ground is wet."
+	say [M77]"Your bottle is empty and the ground is wet.";
+	rule succeeds.
 Does the player mean pouring the bottled oil on: it is very likely.

 Section -